 People may have numerous personal and medical reasons for medical tourism.

-- Cost is one of the most prominent as certain medical procedures may cost less abroad than in the United States.
+- Cost is one of the most prominent as certain medical services and procedures may cost less abroad than in the United States.

 - Some countries also provide medical procedures and alternative therapies that are not available or approved in the United States.